- 2014 full year comparable currency neutral EPS growth expected to be 4% to 5%, with a currency headwind of 7%.

 The Company is hosting a conference call with investors and analysts to provide additional details pertaining to its 2015 outlook and to address financial and modeling-related questions on Monday, Dec.
 15, 2014, at 4:30 p.m.
 EST. Ms. Waller will host the call.

-Investors and analysts are invited to join a live webcast of the conference call from the Company’s website, www.coca-colacompany.com in the “Investors” section.
+Investors and analysts are invited to join a live webcast of the conference call from the Company’s website, www.coca-colacompany.com/investors.
 Presentation materials for the conference call will be available for download.
 A replay in downloadable MP3 format and a transcript of the call will also be available within 24 hours on the Company’s website.

 This press release may contain statements, estimates or projections that constitute “forward-looking statements” as defined under U.S. federal securities laws.
 Generally, the words “believe,” “expect,” “intend,” “estimate,” “anticipate,” “project,” “will” and similar expressions identify forward-looking statements, which generally are not historical in nature.
 Forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from The Coca‑Cola Company’s historical experience and our present expectations or projections.
 These risks include, but are not limited to, obesity concerns; water scarcity and poor quality; evolving consumer preferences; increased competition and capabilities in the market place; product safety and quality concerns; increased demand for food products and decreased agricultural productivity; changes in the retail landscape or the loss of key retail or foodservice customers; an inability to expand operations in emerging and developing markets; fluctuations in foreign currency exchange rates; interest rate increases; an inability to maintain good relationships with our bottling partners; a deterioration in our bottling partners' financial condition; increases in income tax rates, changes in income tax laws or unfavorable resolution of tax matters; increased or new indirect taxes in the United States or in other major markets; increased cost, disruption of supply or shortage of energy or fuels; increased cost, disruption of supply or shortage of ingredients, other raw materials or packaging materials; changes in laws and regulations relating to beverage containers and packaging; significant additional labeling or warning requirements or limitations on the availability of our products; an inability to protect our information systems against service interruption, misappropriation of data or breaches of security; unfavorable general economic conditions in the United States; unfavorable economic and political conditions in international markets; litigation or legal proceedings; adverse weather conditions; climate change; damage to our brand image and corporate reputation from negative publicity related to product safety or quality, human and workplace rights, obesity or other issues, even if unwarranted; changes in, or failure to comply with, the laws and regulations applicable to our products or our business operations; changes in accounting standards; an inability to achieve our overall long-term growth objectives; deterioration of global credit market conditions; one or more of our counterparty financial institutions default on their obligations to us or fail; an inability to realize additional benefits targeted by our productivity and reinvestment program; an inability to renew collective bargaining agreements on satisfactory terms, or we or our bottling partners experience strikes, work stoppages or labor unrest; future impairment charges; multiemployer plan withdrawal liabilities in the future; an inability to successfully integrate and manage our Company-owned or -controlled bottling operations; global or regional catastrophic events; and other risks discussed in our Company’s filings with the Securities and Exchange Commission (SEC), including our Annual Report on Form 10-K for the year ended December 31, 2013, which filings are available from the SEC.
 You should not place undue reliance on forward-looking statements, which speak only as of the date they are made.
 The Coca‑Cola Company undertakes no obligation to publicly update or revise any forward-looking statements.